Enchanté (TV series): Synopsis

 Theo (Kasidet Plookphol) suddenly moved to France during childhood to live with his grandmother, when his grandmother died, he moved back to Thailand.
 Theo meets his childhood friend and neighbour Akk (Jiratchapong Srisang) who welcomes him back and helps Theo settle in.
 Theo joins the University that his father owns, majoring in Literature.
 Due to Theo's father owning the university, Theo is already popular as he joins.

 One day, Theo finds a book in the University library, Theo writes a message in the book, not expecting a response.
 When Theo opens the book the next time, an anonymous responder signs themselves as 'Enchanté' meaning 'Nice to meet you' in French.
 Theo becomes curious of who 'Enchanté' may be.
 Akk puts posters around the university to help Theo find out who 'Enchanté' is.
-Four male university students come forward claiming they are 'Enchanté', Saifa (Gawin Caskey), Natee (Pusit Disthapisit), Wayo (Tharatorn Jantharaworakarn) and Phupha (Thanaboon Kiatniran).
+Four male university students come forward claiming they are 'Enchanté', Saifa (Gawin Caskey), Natee (Pusit Dittapisit), Wayo (Tharatorn Jantharaworakarn) and Phupha (Thanaboon Kiatniran).

 Will Theo, with the help of Akk, find out who the anonymous 'Enchanté' is?